Compare long term loans

 Can I get a long term loan if I have bad credit?

 You may be able to get a long term loan if you have a bad credit score, but you won’t be offered the best rates.
-Some lenders might rejected you outright if you have a poor credit history.
+Some lenders might reject you outright if you have a poor credit history.
 Improving your rating will mean lower interest rates and a wider range of providers prepared to lend to you.

 What does APR mean?